thecode/ha-rpi_gpio/README.md

 `state_active_low`|no | `false`| boolean| invert output for state pin `invert_state`|*backwards compatibility*| |boolean|see `state_active_low`, might be removed in the future `unique_id` | no | generated | string | An ID that uniquely identifies the switch.
 Set this to a unique value to allow customization through the UI, auto generated when not set manually in config

-# Possible issues
-- in v1.2.5, the Added functionality: read GPIO states at homeassistant restart (not reboot of host/machine!), keeping state over restart, can have a possible side effect: Devices returning wrong state eg due to floating (not biased) might be set incorrectly at initialization.
-Eg floating to `on`.
-This can result in initialization to `on` even though it was `off` before restart.
-In my case I had to add `bias: PULL_DOWN` for my buzzer GPIO in order to avoid alarm at every homeassistant restart (on my dev rpi)

 # Add Debug info and issue reporting